WICG/bundle-preloading/motivation.md

 Web sites are often composed of multiple resources, such as HTML, CSS, JavaScript and images.
 When a web application is loaded, the web browser fetches the resources referenced by the page and renders the web page.

 The historical way of building and deploying web sites was to use separate files for code organization purposes and allow the browser to fetch them separately.
-This model did not perform well in real-world applications as their source grew to consist of hundreds and thousands of files.
+This model did not perform well in real-world applications as their source grew to hundreds and thousands of files.

-In an attempt to address these performance issues without losing the ability to organize code in files, developers built tools that combine source files for deployment in various ad-hoc ways:
+In an attempt to address these performance issues without losing the ability to organize code in files, developers built tools that transform and combine source files for efficient deployment in various ad-hoc ways:

 - CSS concatenation
 - Image spriting